 - Brake line and trailer parking brakes work & have no obstructions, leaks or damages that could affect their performance.

-- Check every electrical connection and ensure that visible wiring is insulted and not damaged.
+- Check every electrical connection and ensure that visible wiring is insulated and not damaged.
 Also, check all electrical switches work.

 - The load of the vehicle is secure and doesn’t look like it will move around on your journey.
 If you aren’t satisfied with how the load is secure ensure it is checked again by someone else and potentially re-loaded.